Reincarnation of a Lovebird: Background

+The title tune was previously released and recorded in 1957.

 The record was not released until 1988 due to the closure of Candid Records soon after the recordings were made.
 In 1988, the British record producer Alan Bates revived the label.
 The revival triggered the issuing of several previously unreleased recordings, including this session.

 The album is not to be confused with two other Mingus releases bearing the same title.
 A Prestige Records double album release contains recordings from a later period.
-In the United Kingdom, Mingus's 1957 Atlantic Records album The Clown was retitled Reincarnation of a Lovebird for a 1960s reissue.
+In the United Kingdom, Mingus's 1957 Atlantic Records album The Clown was retitled Reincarnation of a Lovebird for a 1960s reissue and contains the composition "Reincarnation of a Lovebird."